Why Workforce Measurement (Really) Matters Now

 - Machines are more complex and require a workforce with advanced technical skills

 - Consumer demand for standardized service costs are driving more predictive service offerings

 - A move towards remote diagnostics and self-service triage offerings empower the customer to handle simple issues that don’t require a technician to be dispatched

 - Changing economic factors are driving renewed pressure to stabilize or cut service costs

-landscape?
-Tools that map out your workforce, providing a snapshot of your experts versus challengers, and provide guidance on how to upskill the whole team is the first step.
+Tools that map out your workforce, provide a snapshot of your experts versus challengers and provide guidance on how to upskill the whole team are the first step.

 Why Measure Individual Workforce Performance?

 Service companies need to zoom in and out when it comes to KPIs Organizations have dashboards and charts to measure the service KPIs of the entire team, but few are zooming in to look at individual performance.
 Big picture knowledge is essential, but without visibility into great performers (service heroes) versus those who would benefit from training or upskilling (challengers) it’s hard to create service plans that address the root cause of workforce issues.

 You likely know the shortlist of service heroes.

 They are saved to your favorite contacts.
 And you may have a training plan for a few of the team members you know are struggling.
 What about the other 98% of the team?
 How are they really performing, and what do they need to do to level up and develop the skills and confidence of your superstars?